 Cloud can add great complexity to licensing issues.
 With our considerable experience and understanding of cloud, DSP-explorer can guide you through the relevant compliance mandates and licensing implications to ensure your environment is entirely compliant.

 DR: too important to leave to non-specialists

 It’s often said that we now live in a data-age rather than merely a digital-age, and that “data is the lifeblood of a company”.
-With such considerations in mind, effective disaster recovery services can make the difference between an incident being inconvenient and it being catastrophic.
+With such considerations in mind, effective disaster recovery services can make the difference between an incident being inconvenient and it is catastrophic.

 DSP-Explorer are specialists in Cloud DR and have a long list of references to support this.
-In providing a DR as a service offering that goes beyond expected standards, not only do we make it time efficient but we also make it cost-efficient.
+In providing a DR as a service offering that goes beyond expected standards, not only do we make it time-efficient but we also make it cost-efficient.